-Fly 2 hours to Chengdu.
+After breakfast and check out fly 2 hours to Chengdu.
 On arrival, transfer to your hotel where the rest of the day will be at leisure.
 Your guide will be on hand to suggest activities or places to explore, or you can use the time to just relax in your hotel.